 Everyone is entitled to the dream wedding they’ve always envisioned for themselves and their partner.
 The idea of an ideal wedding venue varies widely from person to person.
 Of course, different venue spaces carry different average costs.
 Here’s what you can expect to pay for each of these more common wedding venues:

-- Houses of Worship (Church, Synagogue, etc): An event in a small house of worship (100 people or under) can range anywhere from $100-$400 (this is typically made in the form of a donation).
+Houses of Worship (Church, Synagogue, etc): An event in a small house of worship (100 people or under) can range anywhere from $100-$400 (this is typically made in the form of a donation).
 An event in a medium house of worship (100-200 people) can cost anywhere from $500-$800.
 And a ceremony in a large house of worship (over 200 people) can cost up to $2,500.

 Public Beaches: Depending on the popularity and location of the beach, a public beach permit can range anywhere from $200 to $2,000.
 If you go this route, account for prices on rentals, catering, and the fees incurred from electricity (as well as where to source electricity from).
 Check if the permit allows for a ceremony only or a reception as well!
 If you go this route, account for prices on rentals, catering, and the fees incurred from electricity (as well as where to source electricity from).
 Also, check that the beach of choice is physically accessible by all your guests, and that they will have access to a bathroom facility!

 Museums: With the unique aesthetic and backdrop, a museum can be a costly wedding venue, depending on the popularity and demand of the museum.
-Expect to pay anywhere from $3,500 to $14,000 on a Museum wedding venue.
+Expect to pay anywhere from $3,500 to $25,000 on a Museum wedding venue.
 Traditionally, these prices do not reflect catering or rentals.